Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 Acronym for “Qualified Integrator or Reseller.”
 Refer to the QIR Program Guide on the PCI SSC website for more information.

 Acronym for “Qualified Security Assessor.”
 QSAs are qualified by PCI SSC to perform PCI DSS on-site assessments.
 Refer to the QSA Qualification Requirements for details about requirements for QSA Companies and Employees.

 Abbreviation for “Remote Authentication Dial-In User Service.”
 Authentication and accounting system.
 Checks if information such as username and password that is passed to the RADIUS server is correct, and then authorizes access to the system.
 This authentication method may be used with a token, smart card, etc., to provide two-factor authentication.

-Access to computer networks from a remote location, typically originating from outside the network.
+Access to computer networks from a remote location.
+Remote access connections can originate either from inside the company’s own network or from a remote location outside the company’s network.
 An example of technology for remote access is VPN.

 Removable Electronic Media:

 Media that store digitized data and which can be easily removed and/or transported from one computer system to another.
 Examples of removable electronic media include CD-ROM, DVD-ROM, USB flash drives and removable hard drives.

 Reseller / Integrator:

 An entity that sells and/or integrates payment applications but does not develop them.

 The standard identified by the Internet Engineering Task Force (IETF) that defines the usage and appropriate address ranges for private (non-internet routable) networks.